Class 3 Image: AI generated

 CI (Continuous Integration) is “automatically running tests every time code is uploaded.”
 CD (Continuous Deployment) is “automatically deploying when tests pass.”

-For now, just know CI.
+For now, you only need to know CI.
 CD comes later.

 Without CI: